For the average person who wants to lose weight

 As an example, the body consumes about 800 kilocalories while running 12 kilometers in an hour, 450 kilocalories per hour of swimming, 400 kilocalories per hour of jogging, 200 kilocalories while walking 4 kilometers in an hour (meaning, 600 kilocalories while walking 12 kilometers), 100 kilocalories per hour of vigorous sex.
-Yet, 100 grams (0.2 pounds) of bread contains about 260 kilocalories, meaning that you have to run for 20 minutes in order to consume the calories from 100 grams of bread.
+Yet, 100 grams (0.2 pounds) of bread contains about 250 kilocalories, meaning that you have to run for more than 20 minutes in order to consume the calories from 100 grams of bread.

 Genetics plays an important role.
 Someone who is fat may think that the people who do sports are thin to because they do sports, but in reality they are thin because their genetics sends more energy to the muscles rather store it as fat.
 The genetics of these people makes them feel energetic, so they subconsciously try to consume their energy by doing sports.
 Women's bodies are genetically inclined to store more fat than men's bodies.
 However, the majority of people should not be concerned about this; with the correct diet, their bodies would have a normal amount of fat.